Frequently Asked Questions

 All GEEO trips require that the participant have a valid passport.
 Please see our general FAQ

 for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
 It is your responsibility to double check the information we provide below by searching here

 Please make sure you have at least 2 blank pages in your passport for the entry and exit stamp.

-Americans do not need a visa for travel in Argentina for stays shorter than 90 days.
-Non-American participants should check with their government to find out if they need a visa.
+U.S. citizens do not need a visa to travel to Chile or Argentina for less than 90 days.
+Non-American participants should check with their government to find out if they need any visas.

 It is customary in Latin America to tip service providers such as waiters, at approximately 10%, depending on the service.
-Tipping is an expected – though not compulsory – component of your tour program and an expression of satisfaction with the persons who have assisted you on your tour.
+Tipping is an expected, though not compulsory, component of this program and an expression of satisfaction with the people who assist you on your trip.
+Tipping is also one of the most direct ways that you can have a positive economic impact within the local community.
 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your travels.
-There are several times during the trip where there is opportunity to tip the local guides or drivers we use.
-Recommendations for tipping drivers and local guides would range from $5-$10 USD per day depending on the quality and length of the service; ask your tour leader for specific recommendations based on the circumstances and culture.

-Your trip begins in Santiago, Chile, and ends in Buenos Aires, Argentina.
-Please double check our itinerary for the date by which you must arrive in Santiago.
-You can arrive at any time of the day you choose, but we strongly urge you to arrive to the starting hotel by 6:00 p.m. on Day 1 for our group meeting.
-You can depart from Buenos Aires any time on the final day of the trip
+This program begins in Santiago, Chile, and ends in Buenos Aires, Argentina.
+Please double-check our itinerary for the date by which you must arrive in Santiago.
+You may want to arrive in Bogotá one or more days early in case you have flight disruptions.
+You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
+Welcome Meeting on Day 1.
+You can depart from Buenos Aires any time on the final day of the program.

 Plugs and Converters